kjdonoghue/DC-React/README.md

 # DigitalCrafts Full-Stack Immersive: React
--Coursework on JavaScript.
+-Coursework on React.
 This repository contains assignments and activities from DigitalCrafts Week 10

 ## Summary of Work